Software-Improvement-Group/sigridci/docs/capabilities/portfolio-maintainability.md

 ### Delta quality view

 The *Delta quality* view shows the impact of code changes on the entire portfolio for the selected period.
 By default it shows you "*New code*", the first of three tabs.
 In the treemap the results are grouped per system.
-Just like other Sigrid pages, the "*Color*", "*Area*", "*Grouping*" and "*Annotations*" can be changed by their drop-down munes.
+Just like other Sigrid pages, the characteristics can be changed by their drop-down menus (here:"*Color*", "*Area*", "*Grouping*" and "*Annotations*").
 So note that the summaries in the top tiles adjust to whether you have selected "*New code*", "*Changed code*" or "*New & changed code*".

 <img src="../images/portfolio-delta-quality-new-code.png" width="600" />